Just days ago Disney's Minnie Van service was added to the Grand Floridian Resort and…

 When is the Project Starting?

-The refurbishment will be starting on the Polynesian Great Ceremonial House and guest rooms in October 2020.
+The refurbishment is already underway and started on the Polynesian Great Ceremonial House and guest rooms in October 2020.

-We still don’t have all the details about the project at this time, but we do know that the guest rooms are being re-themed to Disney’s Moana.
+At this point we have most of the details about the project and know that the guest rooms are being re-themed to Disney’s Moana.
 The rooms will be complete with details, textures, and patterns from the film and include a move to a Pacific Ocean-inspired color palette.

 It’s unclear is EVERY room will get the Moana treatment, or select rooms like the Little Mermaid rooms at Art of Animation.
 From what we understand it will be ALL, the rooms, but we have to confirm that.